City Experiences Partly Cloudy Weather - UrduPoint

 City Experiences Partly Cloudy Weather

+The city experienced partly cloudy weather on Monday, while the Met office has forecast similar conditions for the next 24 hours

-LAHORE, (UrduPoint / Pakistan Point News - 9th Feb, 2025) The Lahore city experienced partly cloudy weather on Sunday, and the meteorological office predicted similar conditions for the next 24 hours.
+LAHORE, (UrduPoint / Pakistan Point News - 10th Feb, 2025) The city experienced partly cloudy weather on Monday, while the Met office has forecast similar conditions for the next 24 hours.

-According to Meteorological Department, continental air is currently affecting most of the country, while a shallow westerly wave is expected to enter western and upper regions this evening or tonight.

-The forecast for Punjab province is mainly cold weather in most districts.
-Partly cold and cloudy conditions with light rain or snowfall are expected in Kashmir, the Potohar region, Murree, Galliyat, and surrounding areas.
+Met officials reported that a westerly wave was affecting the upper parts of the country.

+Most districts in Punjab will see cold and dry weather, while Attock, Rawalpindi, and Jhelum may experience partly cloudy skies with chances of light rain or drizzle.
+Kashmir, Murree, Galiyat, and nearby areas could see cloudy weather with light rain or snowfall.

-On Sunday, Murree recorded the lowest minimum temperature in Punjab at 1°C, while Lahore had a low of 9°C and a high of 25.5°C.
+Murree recorded Punjab’s lowest temperature at 1°C, while Lahore’s temperature ranged from a minimum of 8.5°C to a maximum of 25°C.

 Recent Stories